ibm-cloud-docs/billing-usage/billing-faq.md

 {: #contactsupport}
 {: faq}

 Click **Support** in the console menu bar to access the Support Center.
-From there, start with leveraging the list of common FAQs.
+From there, start with using the list of common FAQs.
 If you don't find the answers that you need, see the **Need more help?** section to contact IBM Cloud support.

 ## How do I cancel my account?
 {: #cancelmyaccount}